PM Modi says Centre will repeal three new farm laws, urges protestors to return home

 Thousands of farmers, mainly from Punjab, Haryana and Uttar Pradesh, have been protesting at Delhi’s border entry points since November 2020, seeking the withdrawal of the farm laws.

-The farmers expressed fears that the central government’s new laws will make them vulnerable to corporate exploitation and would dismantle the minimum support price regime.
+The protesting farmers expressed fears that the central government’s new laws will make them vulnerable to corporate exploitation and would dismantle the minimum support price regime.

 The Centre, however, had claimed that the laws would give farmers more access to markets and boost production through private investment.